SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-pagerduty.md

 PagerDuty webhook connections allow you to send alert results as a PagerDuty notification.
 You can learn more about PagerDuty webhooks in their [API Help](https://v2.developer.pagerduty.com/docs/webhooks-v2-overview).

 [Webhook connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.
-Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors).

 PagerDuty has a [Sumo Logic Integration Guide](https://www.pagerduty.com/docs/guides/sumo-logic-integration-guide/) with these same steps.